lethal-guitar/RigelEngine/README.md

 ### Linux build quick start guide

-If you're on Linux and running a recent enough Ubuntu/Debian-like distro (I'm using Linux Mint based on Ubuntu 16.04 Xenial Xerus), here's how to quickly get the project up and running.
-Windows build instructions can be found further down.
+If you're on Linux and running a recent enough Ubuntu/Debian-like distro<sup>[1](#foot-note-linux)</sup>, here's how to quickly get the project up and running.
+Windows build instructions can be found [further down](#windows-build-instructions).

 ```bash
 # Install all external dependencies, as well as the CMake build system: